 What data is available about its integrity and success?
 I found a whale of a lot of data (facts, statistics, and predictions) here.

 Based on my thorough reading of the above links, my psychological indebtedness to this institution through four decades of teaching and learning, my awareness of the talents and financial needs of our students, and my belief in paying forward, I plan to participate.
 I am supporting Carroll University this #GivingTuesday to help raise funds for student scholarships and keeping a Carroll education affordable.
 Please consider joining the effort or sharing to spread the word!
-I urge that you do so also for causes or charitable organizations which you believe in.
+I just now made a donation here at this link in recognition of the gifts of love and labor of my Carroll Physical Plant Friends across the past 40 plus years( thank you, Dennis, Ott, Ralph, and so many others)!

 As I teach Social Psychology at Carroll for the last time, I welcome feedback from former students, former Ohio State social psychology classmates and professors, fellow social psychologists, and present students about what should be taught in the courses and how it should be taught.
 I have always been impressed by the under heralded contributions of Scott Plous in his creation of the Social Psychology Network.
 Thank you, Scott, for your many contributions and your rekindling my interest in the discipline.
 There are so many social psychologists whom I continue to admire and learn from, even if vicariously.